agharley/sustdev/course-library/learning-games/index.md

 ---

 **Note:**
-- Files marked 📝 are Microsoft Word documents (`.docx`) and require Word or a compatible viewer.
 - Files marked 🧩 are NetLogo model files (`.nlogo`) and require [NetLogo software](https://ccl.northwestern.edu/netlogo/).
 See the NetLogo Guide for installation steps.